nigradwohl/risk_booster/README.md

 ### Nice to have

+* handle other topics (especially feedback)
 * try again to catch unidentified numbers after current iterations

 ## Checklist

-### Important

-* Create one functional checklist, including output of transparent statistics and a simple visualization
+* Create one functional checklist
+    + improve calculations (from relative)
+    + hide redundant questions

 ### Nice to have

 ## Wiki

-### Important
+*
 * Decide on the central entries and fill them with information

 ### Nice to have